swiftlang/swift-evolution/proposals/0035-limit-inout-capture.md

 ## Proposed solution

-I propose we make it so that implicitly capturing an `inout` parameter into a escapable closure is an error.
+I propose we make it so that implicitly capturing an `inout` parameter into an escapable closure is an error.
 We added the explicit `@noescape` annotation in Swift 1.2, and have since adopted it throughout the standard library where appropriate, so the compromise has outlived its usefulness and become a source of confusion.